ggreer/the_silver_searcher/doc/ag.1.md

 ## OPTIONS

   * `--ackmate`:
-    Output results in a format parseable by AckMate.
+    Output results in a format parseable by [AckMate](https://github.com/protocool/AckMate).
+  * `-a --all-types`:
+    Search all files.
+This doesn't include hidden files.
   * `-A --after` [LINES]:
     Print lines before match.
 Defaults to 2.
   * `-B --before` [LINES]: